Wait, there’s Snowfall in Cape Town?

-It’s a question you’ll hear both foreigners and Capetonians ask.
-But, with an average winter temperature sitting between 12°C – 20°C (53°F – 68°F), you might be wondering if snowfall is even possible in Cape Town.
+This is a question you’ll hear both foreigners and Capetonians ask.
+With an average winter temperature sitting between 12°C – 20°C (53°F – 68°F), you might be wondering if snowfall is even possible in Cape Town.

-Before we begin make sure you dress warm!
+Before we begin, make sure you dress warmly!

 The one jacket I recommend for snow is the wind & rainproof Wantdo Mountain Jacket.